TerminalHash/Modern/README.md

 1. Some accents not recolored (because some backgrounds/borders colored with *rgba(xx, xx, xx, xx)*, this different search);
 2. Little bugs in GTK+4 theme with headerbar/titlebar;
 3. GTK+4 theme might be bugged, some colors don't changed, etc;
-4. Not working decoration-maximized, decoration-inactive zones in aurorae-theme;
-5. What i don't see.
+4. What i don't see.

 ## How to instal